 Along with discharge, you will most likely find perineal discomfort or even pain, especially if you have had a tear or episiotomy.
 Go easy on yourself with activity, and use a peri bottle to rinse yourself clean after using the bathroom.
 For added healing, you can make a small batch of postpartum herb bath herbs to add to the peri bottle.

 The postpartum herb bath is another important part of the first week after your baby comes, for both your perineum and your baby.
 The herbs are anti-inflammatory and antiseptic, meant to soothe while protecting delicate areas.
-This also means it’s safe for baby’s healing umblical cord, allowing gentle submerged baths without posing a risk to their cord.
+This also means it’s safe for baby’s healing umbilical cord, allowing gentle submerged baths without posing a risk to their cord.
 This is an incredibly special time for mom and baby to bond, giving you a bit of a peek into their world in the warm water-filled womb.

 Learning to Nurse